andricmitrovic/Deep-dream-deep/README.md

 Todo:

-  - progress bar

-  - from noise image
+  - bad output from noise image dreaming

   - update readme ( add results, pictures from different layer, use some other pictures)